Alcoholism: Drinking to Despair

 Ancient China, India, and the Middle East

-As early as 1116 BC, China was making and using alcohol in their celebrations, as well as selling alcohol.
+As early as 1116 BC, China was making and using alcohol in their celebrations, as well as selling it.
 In 800 BC, India began producing beer.
-Between 500 BC and 300 BC, Hebrews accepted alcohol as part of their celebrations, as a medicine, and it became part of their ceremonies.
+Between 500 BC and 300 BC, Hebrews accepted it as part of their celebrations, as a medicine, and it became part of their ceremonies.

 Alcohol in the Middle Ages